FtZzy/vim-conf/README.md

 # vim-conf

 It is my personal Vim configuration _with comments in french_!
+I use Vim in _Terminator_ and with `zsh`.
 Inspired by Vincent Jousse (thanks his book *vim pour les humains*) and by [Charles Gueunet](https://github.com/CharlesGueunet) but simplified.